cplund8/cplund8.github.io/README.md

 This tutorial is written for a computer running macOS.
 To compile and build these labs, you will need the following:

 1. The [Java Development Kit](https://www.oracle.com/java/technologies/downloads/) (JDK)
-    1. You can test if you have Java installed by running `java --version` in Terminal.
+    1. You can test if you have Java installed by running `java -version` in Terminal.
 If you have it installed, it will tell you the version; if not, it will say something along the lines of "Unknown command"
 2. A [GitHub](https://github.com/) account
 3. [GitHub Desktop](https://desktop.github.com/)